Raunak-26/regression_dicontuinity_design/README.md

 local linear or quadratic regression over global polynomials is recommended for fuzzy regression designs as well.

-The point of the paper is to explore the three arguments suggested by Gelman and Imbens (2019).
+The point of the <a href= "https://github.com/vanshajbindlish/regression_dicontuinity_design/blob/main/paper/rm_paper.pdf">paper</a>
+is to explore the three arguments suggested by Gelman and Imbens (2019).
 We conduct simulation studies based on regression discontinuity and empirical applications on real data that support the authors´ arguments against using high-order polynomial approximations and instead recommends using local linear or quadratic estimates for estimating treatment effect.